frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

   * 'Preferences' changed during this session will NOT be remembered after the restart
   * window position, and recent files list changed during this session will NOT be remembered after the restart
   * undo/redo history will NOT be remembered after the restart

+# Why ?

+* If you are writing and running a Python script 'MyScript.py' from Notepad++, and this script has an 'Import MyLib.py', and you have edited and saved 'MyLib.py'.
+The changes made in 'MyLib.py' will not be taken into account until you restart Notepad++ (probably because the Import(s) are cached)
+* If you have set a hook or a callback via a Python script, you may be unable to remove it without restarting Notepad++
+* Probably other reasons...

 # Install :